-AI assistants have grown up fast thanks in large part to the growth of a branch of machine learning called NLP, natural language processing.
+AI assistants have grown up fast thanks in large part to the growth of a branch of machine learning called natural language processing (NLP).
 Rapid improvements in this field have enabled us to talk to our machines almost as we would a human.
 They can now play whatever song you tell them to, instantly translate almost any phrase you say into any language you want, and answer just about any question you have.

 And they are getting smarter every day.
 The goal of NLP is to get these machines to understand speech as well as humans can.
-This has been a huge stumbling block for AI but once it gets passed this the entire field will take a giant leap forward.
+This has been a huge stumbling block for AI, but once it gets passed this the entire field will take a giant leap forward.
 Combined with advances being made in other areas of machine learning, these assistants will eventually gain the ability to help you complete any task you can think of, relegating all the apps and programs that you use today into the background as they will simply become the abilities of your personal assistant.

 Also, your Sim will be unique.
-Every interaction you have with the online world today is being collected and stored in giant data bases, eventually these sims will use all of this information to read through every email and message you have ever sent and check every website you have ever visited to learn about your job, your likes and dislikes, your hobbies, and your relationships, all to try and figure out how best to help you.
+Almost every interaction you have with the online world today is being collected and stored in giant data bases, eventually these sims will use all of this information to read through every email and message you have ever sent and check every website you have ever visited to learn about your job, your likes and dislikes, your hobbies, and your relationships, all to try and figure out how best to help you.
 It will also learn about your preferences and your habits as you use it, adapting to your particular character traits.

 Sims Will Change Everything

 Sims will be even more intuitive because all you’ll have to do is talk to them.
 Everyone from monks on the foothills of Tibet to the President of the United States will have one.
-And it will be far more than just your personal assistant.
-It will effectively be your doctor, your lawyer, your accountant, your travel agent, your instant messenger, your source of news, and any other service that relies on passing information from one person to another.
+And it will be far more than just your personal assistant, it will effectively be your doctor, your lawyer, your accountant, your travel agent, your instant messenger, your source of news, and any other service that relies on passing information from one person to another.